corda/corda/docs/source/merkle-trees.rst

 :doc:`oracles`.
 After construction of a partial transaction, with included ``Fix`` commands in it, we want to send it to the Oracle for checking and signing.
 To do so we need to specify which parts of the transaction are going to be revealed.
 That can be done by constructing filtering functions for inputs, outputs, attachments and commands separately.
+If present, timestamp is always included.
 If a function is not provided by default none of the elements from this group will be included in a Partial Merkle Tree.

 .. container:: codeset